Arts & Culture Attractions in the Naples Area

 A hub of art and culture in downtown Naples, the Naples Art Association is dedicated to enriching the community with visual arts and education.
 While the center does showcase a variety of exhibitions in its galleries, the non-profit organization also offers many classes and workshops and hosts some of the area's top annual festivals.
 With no admission charge, add this stop to your downtown agenda.

 Acquaint yourself with Naples' masterpieces at The Baker Museum at Artis–Naples.
-The foremost fine arts museum in Southwest Florida displays modern and contemporary art along with compelling traveling exhibitions.
-Set your eyes on beautiful, spiraling glass sculptures in the three Dale Chihuly installations, and explore the glass dome conservatory during your visit.
-(The museum will be closed for upgrades until Fall 2018).
+The foremost fine arts museum in Southwest Florida displays modern and contemporary art from its permanent collection of more than 4,000 objects as well as several compelling traveling exhibitions each year.
+Set your eyes on beautiful, spiraling glass sculptures in the four Dale Chihuly installations, and explore the new spaces in the museum’s recent 18,000-square-foot expansion.

 Looking for a more eclectic gallery scene?
 You'll find it throughout downtown Naples.
 Numerous fine art galleries line Broad Avenue at Third Street South, featuring a variety of work from realist to abstract paintings.
 You'll find more on Fifth Avenue South and at Crayton Cove near the Naples City Dock.